 How to get around Malta might initially appear as a challenge.
 Fear not!
 I am here to clear things up for you.
 I want you to see Malta’s awesome sights, not just buses or map apps.
-In this guide, I will show you how to navigate Malta effortlessly.
-This will leave you with more time to enjoy the sights and less time worrying about transportation hiccups.

 How to Get Around Malta: Transportation Options